 Floating and trunnion-mounted ball valves are available with a “side entry” and “top entry” design.

 The top entry design is specified when frequent inline maintenance activities are expected on the valve.

-This is due to the fact that top entry ball valves allow an easier and faster access to the ball and the valve trim compared to side entry valves (which require more maintenance time and space for the same operations).
+This is due to the fact that top entry ball valves allow easier and faster access to the ball and the valve trim compared to side entry valves (which require more maintenance time and space for the same operations).

 The main differences between these two ball valve design are:

-- Top entry ball valves are manufactured, generally, with cast bodies; side entry valves are manufactured with (robust) forged steel bodies
+- Top entry ball valves are manufactured, generally, with cast steel bodies; side entry valves are manufactured with (robust) forged steel bodies

 - Top entry ball valves have a monolithic structure (are made by one single piece); side entry valves have a two or three piece assembly

 - Top entry ball valves require more non-destructive tests than side entry due to their cast bodies;

 - Side entry ball valves are easier to assemble and manufacture than top entry, which requires long experience and craftsmanship to work properly

 - Top entry ball valves are generally more expensive than side entry ones and have longer lead times due to the casting operations required to manufacture the body